 cloudLink, the Ultimate Digital Interlibrary Loan

-California’s libraries operate under a universal borrowing model – a resident’s library card is honoured at any library in the state.
+California’s libraries operate under a universal borrowing model – a resident’s library card is honored at any library in the state.
 For Beverage and Jones, cloudLink seemed like an obvious extension of that policy.
 Once both libraries had converted their collections to cloudLibrary, they were eager to link up.
-Since 2017, twenty-five California libraries have joined their cloudLink group.
+Since 2017, thirty-seven California libraries have joined their cloudLink group.

 “We’re trying to get as many people on board as possible.
 The more, the merrier.
 We are creating the ultimate digital library for California.
 It’s essentially like a really cool form of interlibrary loan,” says Beverage.